 Our circuit-based approach

 Historically, the “Monoamine Imbalance” hypothesis of depression played a dominant role in psychiatry and drug development.
-However, while traditional antidepressants rapidly elevate monoamines like serotonin, norepinephrine, and dopamine, their clinical efficacy is significantly delayed and about 1/3 of patients will not respond to them.
+However, while traditional antidepressants rapidly elevate monoamines like serotonin, norepinephrine, and dopamine, their clinical efficacy is delayed and about 1/3 of patients will not respond to them.
 Clinical and preclinical data across multiple modalities began to converge on pathways involved in neuroplasticity as being critically important in the treatment of brain disorders.
 Psychoplastogens are among the most robust plasticity-promoting compounds studied to date.

 Psychoplastogens: Evolution of the psychedelic revolution.